BillDietrich/linkcheckerhtml/README.md

 ### 0.3.0
 * Changed to use node-fetch module (https://github.com/bitinn/node-fetch) instead of broken-link.
 But has bad hangs.
 * Changed to use got module (https://github.com/sindresorhus/got) instead of node-fetch.
 But has bad hangs.
 * Changed to use axios module (https://github.com/axios/axios) instead of node-fetch.
-Works, but rejects a lot of URLs.
+Works, but hangs on some URLs.
+* Changed to throttle so that it checks max of 4 links in parallel.

 ## Development